-XOCEAN recently completed 35 cable inspection surveys between the Scottish mainland and Western Isles using a combination of Uncrewed Surface Vessels (USVs) and Uncrewed Aerial Vehicles (UAVs).
+XOCEAN has completed 35 cable inspection surveys using a combination of Uncrewed Surface Vessels (USVs) and Uncrewed Aerial Vehicles (UAVs) between the Scottish mainland and Western Isles.
 There was a large geographical spread to the project, with operations taking place between 55°N and 58°N and on 25 different islands.
 Flying the UAVs at low water and sailing the USVs at high water produced a seamless land/sea 3D dataset at the highest resolution possible.
 The project was completed within a six-week time frame.

 Two USVs were used to complete the survey campaign: X-04, an XO-450 class USV, and USV Harry.
 X-04 is a 4.5m catamaran vessel powered by a 5MaH battery that is kept topped up by a small diesel generator that uses only 9 litres of diesel per day.
 USV Harry is a 2.5m USV that is powered by a total of 3MaH batteries only.
 X-04 was used to survey the more exposed and longer cables, while USV Harry surveyed the very shallow and the easier-to-access cables.